-I am pleased to present the City of Conroe's Popular Annual Financial Report (PAFR) for the fiscal year ended September 30,
+I am pleased to present the City of Conroe's Popular Annual Financial Report

-2022.
-The PAFR provides a detailed overview of the financial condition of the City through an easy to-understand, user-friendly reporting format in an effort to increase public awareness and understanding of where City revenues come from and where dollars are spent.
+(PAFR) for the fiscal year ended September 30, 2023.
+The PAFR provides a detailed overview of the financial condition of the City through an easy to understand, user-friendly reporting format in an effort to increase public awareness and understanding of where City revenues come from and where dollars are spent.

-For the sixth time, the City's PAFR earned the prestigious Award for Outstanding Achievement in Popular Annual Financial Reporting from the Government Finance Officers Association (GFOA).
-The information presented in this year's report has been summarized reflecting the City's more detailed 2022 Annual Comprehensive Financial Report.
-The 2022 Annual Report is available for review on the City's website at www.cityofconroe.org.
+For the seventh time, the City's PAFR earned the prestigious Award for Outstanding Achievement in Popular Annual Financial Reporting from the Government Finance Officers Association (GFOA).
+The information presented in this year's report has been summarized reflecting the City's more detailed 2023 Annual Comprehensive Financial Report.
+The 2023 Annual Report is available for review on the City's website at www.cityofconroe.org.

-The City of Conroe ended the fiscal year with surplus in the General Fund.
-While continuing to focus on maintaining fiscal stability for the coming year, the City Council will work closely with City staff, residents and businesses during the current fiscal year on the following priorities:
+The City of Conroe ended the fiscal year with a surplus in the General Fund.
+While continuing to focus on maintaining fiscal stability for the coming year, the City Council will work closely with City staff.